Contents and areas of focus:

-The central emphasis here is on provision of deeper knowledge about both quantitative and qualitative methods for empirical social research.
+The central emphasis here is on the provision of deeper knowledge about both quantitative and qualitative methods for empirical social research.
 These are supplemented which sports studies relevant reflective knowledge concerning the cultural history, ethics and aesthetics of sports.

 Vocational field orientation:

 The programme of study offers the option of vocational field specific deepening, either in the field of sports education or sports sociology.
 Experiences in possible areas of activity are gathered as part of 300 hours long vocational practical programme.